emdonkus/Fantastic-Four/FINAL_REPORT_MATERIAL/FINAL_REPORT.md

 </h2>
     <p>
         <ul>
-            <li>Front end favorites button does not toggle favorite boolean on the backend (disocnnect between frontend patch request and backend patch handling) </li>
+            <li>Front end favorites button does not toggle favorite boolean on the backend (disconnect between frontend patch request and backend patch handling) </li>
-            <li>Get recipe button does not call script to web scrape the url and add the information to the database </li>
+            <li>Fetch recipe button does not call script to web scrape the url and add the information to the database </li>
             <li>Unit tests for front end data population from the database</li>
             <li>Unit tests for patch and post requests from frontend user input</li>
         </ul>